rajabishek/blogger/source/_drafts/Groovy-Essentials.md

 println json.value.joke
 ```
 As you can see in the above example first we store the parameters for the request in the map.
 Then we convert in unto a query string and append it to the end of the url.
 Then groovy have a `toURL` method on string object to convert a string to a `java.net.URL` instance and then we access the text property to call the `getText` method on the url instance.
 This gives us the JSON result as a string which needs to be parsed.
 To parse the JSON string we create an instance of `JsonSlupper` class from the `groovy.json` package and then call the `parseText` method to convert the JSON string to a map.

-## Gradle basics
-Gradle is an open source project available at http://gradle.org that is supported by a company called Gradle.Inc.
-Now for our android applications we needn't install Gradle.
-Gradle will come with Android Studio.
-Nevertheless you can also install it separately on your hard drive and use it separately.
-If you are not using Android Studio for android app development, then this is what you will need to do, you will have to install Gradle separately.
-Installing Gradle is really simple, you must have Java installed on your machine preferably the latest JDK.
-You need not install Groovy on you machine Gradle installed comes with groovy bundled inside.
-Gradle ships with its own Groovy library, therefore Groovy doesn't need to be installed separately.